Video capture: Technology used in capture cards

-Special electronic circuitry is required to capture video from analog video sources.
-At the system level this function is typically performed by a dedicated video capture device.
+Special low-noise and low-jitter circuitry as well as very high-speed PCB layout techniques are now required to make capture cards for digital and analog video sources.
+At the system level this function is typically performed by a dedicated video capture device, colloquially called a capture card.
 Such devices typically employ integrated circuit video decoders to convert incoming video signals to a standard digital video format, and additional circuitry to convey the resulting digital video to local storage or to circuitry outside the video capture device, or both.
-Depending on the device, the resulting video stream may be conveyed to external circuitry via a computer bus (e.g., PCI/104 or PCIe) or a communication interface such as USB, Ethernet or WiFi, or stored in mass-storage memory in the device itself (e.g., digital video recorder).
+Depending on the device, the resulting video stream may be conveyed to external circuitry via a computer bus (e.g., PCI/104 or PCIe) or a communication interface such as USB, Ethernet or Wi-Fi, or stored in mass-storage memory in the device itself (e.g., digital video recorder).